Thendo-Muraga/Bright-Coffee-Shop/README.md

 - More units are sold in the morning compared to Afternoon and Evening.

 - Mondays and Thurdays generate the highest revenue, with Hell's Kitchen the highest contributor.
-- Month to Month Revenue Growth:
+- Month to Month Revenue Growth Rate:
-- - Jan:
+  - Jan:
   - Feb: -6%
   - Mar: 27%
   - Apr: 15%
   - May: 25%
   - Jun: 2%
 - Revenue peaks from 7AM  to 10AM in the morning.

+### Product Performance
+-Brewed Chai Tea , Gourmet brewed coffee and Barista Espresso are the highest generating products.
+-House blend beans, green tea and green beans are the lowest performing  products.

+### Customer behavior per location
+Astoria attracts more high spenders
+___